Privacy Policy

 | Access & Correction | The right of individuals to access their personal information and request corrections |

-In addition to our obligations under the Privacy Act, we maintain an active engagement with the Office of the Australian Information Commissioner (OAIC), the body responsible for administering privacy advice, investigations, complaints, and compliance under the Privacy Act.
+The Office of the Australian Information Commissioner (OAIC) is the body responsible for administering privacy advice, investigations, complaints, and compliance under the Privacy Act.

 3. Types of Personal Information We Collect